klen/muffin-grpc/README.rst

         string message = 1;
     }

-Put it somewhere and add the file in the grpc plugin:
+Put it somewhere and add the file into the grpc plugin:

 .. code-block:: python